richardRadli/pill_detection/README.md

 the argument called **dataset_operation** in the **ConfigStreamNetwork** class in the `config.py` file (train, valid, test).

 Next step is to train the stream networks, this is Phase 1.
-There are two kind of backbones are available for this, EfficientNet V1 b0 [2] and EfficientNet V2 s [4].
+There is only one type of backbone is available for this, EfficientNet V2 s [2].
 Make sure you train all four streams.
-Also, two loss functions are provided: triplet loss and hard mining triplet loss.
-The later will save the hardest triplets, which can be utilized in Phase 2.
+Also, two loss functions are provided: triplet loss and dynamic margin triplet loss.
+The later needs an .xslx file, named 20xx-xx-xx_xx-xx-xx_vector_distances.xlsx

-To copy the hardest samples into a directory, run `mine_hard_samples.py`.
+To generate this .xlsx file, first run the `pill_feature_extraction.py` script, than use the `text_nlp_analysis.py` file.
+Most importantly, the first script will look for the information leaflets, place them into the following folder:
+**".\storage\pill_detection\nlp\documents\patient_information_leaflet_doc"**

 After the streams are trained, the last step is to train the fusion network, it is also called Phase 2.
-There are 5 choices for this, as listed above.
-If hard mining triplet loss was selected in Phase 1, the network will be trained on only the hardest samples.

 To evaluate the models, use `predict_fusion_network.py`.